release-argus/Website/content/en/docs/Config/notify.md

   Configure global notifiers that can be used by any Service.
 ---

-We are running [Shoutrrr 0.6](https://containrrr.dev/shoutrrr/v0.6/services/overview/), which supports sending notifications to the following services below.
+We are running [Shoutrrr 0.7](https://containrrr.dev/shoutrrr/v0.7/services/overview/), which supports sending notifications to the services listed below.

 The 'URL Fields' go under `url_fields` and 'Query/Param Props' go under `params`.